invictus-integration/docs-ifa/framework/components/pubsubV2.md

 ---

-*This was done due to restrictions within the modern Azure Service Bus SDK's which impose that a message can only be settled by the same receiver which received the message.
+*This was done due to restrictions within the modern Azure Service Bus SDK's which impose that a message can only be settled by the same receiver instance which received the message.
 Deferring a message allows it to be picked up by any receiver.